 Naturally it would make sense to simply bury the hose if you don’t plan on moving it any time soon.
 This would make mowing easier, you wouldn’t have a tripping hazard in the yard, nor would you have an ugly hose always sitting in an otherwise nice looking yard.
 It’s on obvious solution to the problem but can you safely bury a garden hose without any repercussions?

 Garden hoses can safely be buried underground without effecting their ability to transport water from one location to another.
 The materials used to make hoses are able to withstand the elements under the soil surface and water will not be contaminated by debris or soil biology.

 There are however a few important details to be aware of when burying a garden hose underground so that it will work as intended for you and last for as long as possible.
 The following covers all the important benefits to burying a garden hose underground, tips for doing it right, and alternative solutions for the problem that you may also want to consider.

-Before reading on you may want to see this article on the differences between a 3/4″ and 5/8″ hose because I recommend 3/4″ hoses if you plan on placing them in the ground permanently.
+You may want to see this article on the differences between 3/4″ and 5/8″ hoses before reading further into this article because I always recommend 3/4″ hoses to people looking to place them in the ground permanently.